matrixneo99/docs/api.md

 ## API Definition

 You can control Awtrix via UDP or MQTT.
+Some commands consist of the command itself and a payload which is passed, separated by a percentage symbol (%).

 **UDP**
 With UPD Awtrix listens to the port 52829.